Kianz Froese

-Kianz González-Froese (born April 16, 1996) is a Canadian soccer player who plays for 3.
-Liga side Wehen Wiesbaden.
+Kianz González Froese (born April 16, 1996) is a professional soccer player who plays as a midfielder for Valour FC in the Canadian Premier League.
+Born in Cuba, he has played for the Canada national team.

+Early life

+Froese was born to a father from Saskatchewan, Canada and a mother from La Habana, Cuba.
+He moved to Winnipeg, Manitoba at the age of one.
+He began playing youth soccer at the age of four with Garden City Community Centre.
+Froese also played for Portage Trails SC, where his success earned him a spot on the Manitoba provincial team and as well as the National Training Camp (NTC) program.
+After a training stint with FC Edmonton, he joined the Vancouver Whitecaps FC Academy in 2012.

 Club career

-Vancouver Whitecaps
+Vancouver Whitecaps FC

-With a father from Saskatchewan and a mother from Cuba, Kianz grew up playing soccer in both Winnipeg, Manitoba, Canada, and Havana, Cuba.

-Froese began his career with the Vancouver Whitecaps FC Residency program in 2012.
-He made 23 appearances in the 2012–13 season and recorded three goals.
-He also spent the 2012 season with Vancouver Whitecaps FC U-23 in the USL Premier Development League.
+Froese spent the 2012 season with Vancouver Whitecaps FC U-23 in the USL Premier Development League.

 Froese made his first team debut with Vancouver Whitecaps FC in a 2–1 defeat to Toronto FC in the first leg of the Canadian Championship semifinals.
 On September 14, 2014, he officially signed with Vancouver as a Homegrown Player.
-He made his MLS regular season debut for the Whitecaps against the Seattle Sounders FC on October 10.
+He made his MLS regular season debut for the Whitecaps against the Seattle Sounders FC on October 10, 2014.

 He scored his first MLS goal against the New York Red Bulls on June 20, 2015.
-Froese scored his second goal for Vancouver in a 1–0 home win against Honduran side Olimpia in the CONCACAF Champions League.
+Froese scored his second goal for Vancouver in a 1–0 home win against Honduran side C.D.
+Olimpia in the 2015–16 CONCACAF Champions League group stage.

-Fortuna Düsseldorf
+Germany

 Froese was sold to Fortuna Düsseldorf in February 2017.
 He signed a first-team deal in December 2017.
 After 2.5 years with Fortuna Düsseldorf II, Froese left the club at the end of the 2018–19 season.